 Keep in mind that you may also see various promotional offers from sportsbooks for both the NFL regular season and playoffs.
 Examples include odds boosts for specific games, special parlays and expanded prop betting opportunities.
 As for the major differences, here are the biggest things to keep in mind.

-NFL regular season: For 2020 a full slate of games is still 16.
+NFL regular season: For 2021 a full slate of games is now 17.
 In weeks in which some teams are on a bye week, there will be between 13 and 15 games.

 NFL playoffs: The new expansion to 14 postseason teams means that there will be 13 NFL playoff games in total.
 Fewer games allow you to narrow your focus, but it also means increased betting action on each individual game.